jonlpersson/ed-latimore/site/_posts/2020-06-09-how-to-increase-your-personal-freedom.md

 In those cities, you don’t live in the hood but you don’t need to live in the most expensive places either.

 If you wake up tomorrow and decide that you don’t like your current city, it would not cause you financial stress to move your current lifestyle to 90% of the areas on this planet.
-The other 10% are top tier cities that have a relatively high cost of living (New York City, San Francisco, Tokyo, Singapore, etc), so you may be forced to downgrade your residence to less desirable (i.e., more dangerous) parts of the city.
+The other 10% are top-tier cities that have a relatively high cost of living (New York City, San Francisco, Tokyo, Singapore, etc), so you may be forced to downgrade your residence to less desirable (i.e., more dangerous) parts of the city.

 Making it to level 1 is the hardest transition for people to make.
 It's typical for a person moving from 0 to 1 to remain tied to a job longer than they need to because stepping away from job security is still a risk.